rabbitmq/rabbitmq-oauth2-tutorial/README.md

       }

       ```
+      > rabbitmq-oauth label is a custom one created for this demonstration.
+The demo application extends the Spring Cloud Connector with a new AmqpOauthServiceInfo which is able to parse the `oauth_client` entry.

       THIS IS THE OPTION DEMONSTRATED WHEN WE RUN `make start-spring-demo-oauth-cf`

-  - The application provides its own Oauth client.
+  - **Option 2** - **The application provides its own OAuth client**.
 For instance, the application could use the [Single-Sign-One service for PCF](https://docs.pivotal.io/p-identity/1-8/index.html) to assign an Oauth client to the application.
 In the sample
     ```
     {
       "user-provided": [